cijhho123/PPL-Assignments/Readme.md

 # Credits
 All the credits goes to the PPL staff at the CS department of BGU.
 Special thanks to my lecturer Meni A. and teaching assistant Ariel G.
+All the assignments were done as a collaboration with T.K. - sorry for all the late nights of work buddy :)